xunorus/xunobreadcum/README.md

 # xunobreadcum
-A jekyll blog and website with Ajax, Gulp and super intergrated into atom.
+A jekyll blog and website with AMP, Ajax, Gulp and super intergrated into atom.

 To prebuild locally:
 npm install